 column in one of the tables: a column that pulls in data from the other table.
 Once you have a lookup column established, you can display values from any column in the target table (the "looked up" table).

 For example, suppose you want to display values from the Languages

 table, such as the translator information, alongside data from the Demographics

 table.
-You would add a lookup column to the Demographics table that used values from the Languages table.
+You would add a lookup column to the Demographics dataset that used values from the Languages list.

 Set Up a Lookup Field

-To join these tables, add a lookup column to the Demographics dataset definition:
+To join these tables, an administrator must add a lookup column to the Demographics dataset definition:

-- Go to the dataset or list of interest -- the table where you want the lookup to originate.
-For example, Demographics.
+- Go to the dataset or list where you want to show the data from the other source.
+Here, Demographics.

 - Click Add Field.

 - Enter a Name, used internally, and an optional Label to show in the column header.

 - Click the dropdown under Type and select Lookup.